 In our own companies, in which we held leadership positions we focussed on client happiness and consequently our bottom-line.
 While I believe we were great consultants and fairly good "bosses", we clearly didn't have a systematic approach to track or improve employee happiness.

 We might or might not have had a negative impact on the happiness of our and our clients employees - frankly, we don't know.
 One thing is for sure, by ignoring employee happiness we missed a lot of opportunities for the brands we touched and the wonderful people we worked with.

-Future’s People is committed to improve happiness at the workplace.
+Future’s People is committed to improve happiness in the workplace.

 We believe this is important since it’s the place where most people spend most of their time.